Pilot Projects (up to $40,000 Direct Costs for one year)

 EDGE pilot projects have provided data for numerous successful grant applications and resulted in a number of publications.

-Pilot projects are awarded each year in April and funding is limited to one year for a maximum award of $40,000 (direct costs).
-For more information and a link to the current RFP, please visit out Pilot Projects Page.
+Pilot projects are awarded each year in March and funding is limited to one year for a maximum award of $40,000 (direct costs).
+For more information and a link to the current RFP, please visit our Pilot Projects Page.

 Mini Grants (up to $5,000 Direct Costs per project)